-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all seven nominees for director, "For" the ratification of the selection by the audit committee of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022, "For" the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement, "For" the approval of the Reverse Stock Split Proposal, "For" the Authorized Stock Increase Proposal, and "For" the Adjournment Proposal.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all seven nominees for director, "For" the ratification of the selection by the audit committee of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023, "For" the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement, for "One Year" for the advisory "say-on-frequency" resolution, "For" the approval of the Reverse Stock Split Proposal, "For" the Authorized Stock Increase Proposal, and "For" the Adjournment Proposal.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.